CodeChain-io/codechain-keystore-server/README.md

-Codechain keystore server
+CodeChain keystore server
 ==========================

-Codechain keystore server is a private key management server.
+CodeChain keystore server is a private key management server.
 It saves CodeChain's asset transfer address safely in a disk.
-You should use this keystore server to save your private key safely in CodeChain-SDK.
+You should use this keystore server to save your private key safely in CodeChain SDK.

 Install
 --------